The Board of Managers

 Zac founded, opened, and operated outpatient opioid treatment programs in Georgia and North Carolina starting in 2015.
 As a testament to the quality care of his treatment programs, the North Carolina State Opioid Treatment Authority (SOTA), the individual who directly regulated Zac's North Carolina facility, filed an official letter of support for TLC's efforts to establish a new program in Maryville, Tennessee.

-Zac is the 2019 recipient of the Richard Lane & Robert Holden MAT Advocacy Award from the American Association for the Treatment of Opioid Dependence (AATOD), a prestigious national award given to one individual in the United States every 18 months for exemplary achievements in MAT advocacy and influencing related policy.
+Zac is the 2019 recipient of the Richard Lane & Robert Holden MAT Advocacy Award from the American Association for the Treatment of Opioid Dependence (AATOD), a prestigious national award given to one individual in the United States every 18 months for exemplary achievements in MAT advocacy and influencing related policy, and the 2021 recipient of the Lisa Mojer-Torres Award from Faces & Voices of Recovery,

 Leslie Talbott Tummel